 You won't believe what the healing button will do

-Nowadays, we take many iPhone pictures and process and share them directly from our phone.
+Nowadays, we take many iPhone pictures and process and share them directly from our phones.
 For a long time, one had to first move pictures to the desktop or laptop, crop and edit as desired, and then share them.

 As the iPhone has become more powerful, the iOS Photos app natively allows a range of editing that not long ago could only be done on a laptop or desktop computer.